magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_knowing-the-world.md

 Knowing the World
 =================

-\<p class="chapter-footnote"\>*Note*: This talk has been published elsewhere under the title: ‘*Seeking the Source*’\</p\>
+<p class="chapter-footnote" markdown="1">*Note*: This talk has been
+published elsewhere under the title: ‘*Seeking the Source*’</p>

-\<span class="dropcaps-first"\>A\</span\>\<span
+<span class="dropcaps-first" markdown="1">A</span><span
-class="dropcaps-words"\>ll things just as they are\</span\> display the truth.
-But we have biases and preferences about how we want them to be. means knowing the world clearly.
-The world is these phenomena () abiding as they are.
+class="dropcaps-words" markdown="1">ll things just as they
+are</span>&nbsp; display the truth.
+But we have biases and preferences about how we want them to be. *Lokavidū* means knowing the world clearly.
+The world is these phenomena (*sabhāva*) abiding as they are.
 To sum it up simply, the world is *arom*.[^1] That’s an easy way to put it.
 The world is *arom*.
 If we say ‘world’, that’s pretty vast. ‘*Arom* are the world’ is a lot simpler.
 The world is *arom*.
-Being deluded by the world is being deluded by *arom*; being deluded by *arom* is being deluded by the world. , knowing the world
-clearly: however the world is, that’s what we should know.
+Being deluded by the world is being deluded by *arom*; being deluded by *arom* is being deluded by the world. *Lokavidū*, knowing the world clearly: however the world is, that’s what we should know.
 It exists according to its conditions.
 So we should have full, present awareness of it.

-Similarly, we should know for what they are; develop wisdom that knows .
-Whatever the truth of is, however they really are, that’s the truth we should know.
+Similarly, we should know *saṅkhāra* for what they are; develop wisdom that knows *saṅkhārā*.
+Whatever the truth of *saṅkhārā* is, however they really are, that’s the truth we should know.
 That’s called wisdom that accepts and knows without obstacles.

 We need to develop a mind that has tranquillity together with wisdom in control of things.
-We talk about and about meditation and meditation.
+We talk about sīla, samādhi, paññā, and about samatha meditation and vipassanā meditation.
 But they are really all the same matter.
 They are the same, but we divide them into different categories and get confused.
 I’ve often made a simple analogy about it – there are things to compare it to – which can make it easier to contemplate and understand.

 A little mango later becomes a large, ripe mango.
 Is the little mango the same piece of fruit as the large one?
 From the time it’s just a bud